brgenzim/tmcrys/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-Packages and modules, copy and paste code below to install.
+Packages and modules, please copy and paste code below to install.
 TMCrys was developed with R v3.4.1 and Perl v5.18.2.
 Lower versions may not work properly.

 R packages - from R shell